cogentcore/core/docs/content/3-views/table-views.md

 }
 ```

-When you use [[views.NewValue]] with a slice of structs, it will create a button that opens a dialog with a table view:
+When you use [[views.NewValue]] with a slice of structs, it will create a button that opens a dialog with a table:

 ```Go
 type language struct {